GirishSengerVerma/SCIoT/dashboard-web-app/README.md

 ### Environment Properties

 Extract the contents of the encrypted archive `.env.zip`.
-Make sure that you extract the contents inplace, i.e. the `.env` file is placed in the main directory of this project (and not in a new folder) and make sure the `.env` file contains:
+Make sure that you extract the contents inplace, i.e. the `.env` file is placed in the main directory of this project (and not in a new folder).

-- an entry `DATABASE_URL` for the SQL database connection string
-- an entry `MQTT_USERNAME` containing the username for the MQTT connection to the broker
-- an entry `MQTT_PASSWORD` containing the password for the MQTT connection to the broker

 ## Development